-Subproperty of: E24 Physical Man-Made Thing.
-P128 carries (is carried by): E90 Symbolic Object
+Subproperty of: E24 Physical Man-Made Thing, P128 carries (is carried by): E73 Information Object

-Scope note: This property documents an E36 Visual Item shown by an instance of E24 Physical Man-Made shown by) differs from the P62 depicts (is depicted by) property in that it makes no claims about what the E36 Visual Item is deemed to represent.
+Scope note: This property documents an E36 Visual Item shown by an instance of E24 Physical Man-Made

+This property is similar to P62 depicts (is depicted by) in that it associates an item of E24 Physical Man-Made Thing with a visual representation.
+However, P65 shows visual item (is shown by) differs from the P62 depicts (is depicted by) property in that it makes no claims about what the E36 Visual Item is deemed to represent.
 E36 Visual Item identifies a recognisable image or visual symbol, regardless of what this image may or may not represent.